IMPORT

 Prerequisites

-• When using a connection, you must either have the system privilege USE ANY CONNECTION or the connection must be granted to the user or to one of the user roles by the GRANT statement.
+• When using a connection, you must have the system privilege USE ANY CONNECTION or the connection must be granted either to the user or to one of the user roles by the GRANT statement.
 For more information, see CREATE CONNECTION.

 • When using an error table, you must have the necessary privileges to write or insert data.